ELLIOTTCABLE/menhir/HOWTO.md

 There are two ways of recompiling Menhir after making a change in the sources.

 To perform a single compilation pass, just go down into the `src` directory and type `make`.
-This produces an executable file named `_stage1/menhir.native`.
+This produces an executable file named `_build/install/default/bin/menhir`.

 To go further and check that Menhir can process its own grammar, still in the `src` directory, type `make bootstrap`.
-This produces an executable file named `_stage2/menhir.native`.

 `make bootstrap` occasionally fails for no good reason.
 In that case, use `make clean` before attempting `make bootstrap` again.